GSA/digitalgov.gov/visual-design/data-visualizations.md

 layout: primary
 title: Data visualizations
 permalink: /visual-design/data-visualizations/
+question: Can you understand the overall trend of the graph?
+Can you quickly grasp the relationship between parts of the data?
+personas:
+- Kwame has trouble reading graphs with small text.
 ---

-## Can you understand the overall trend of the graph?
-Can you quickly grasp the relationship between parts of the data?

-**Why it's important:** Kwame has trouble reading graphs with small text.

 ### Steps to take
 - Follow data visualization best practices: allow the data and your communication goals for the visualization to dictate the format and visual style, instead of the latest aesthetic trend.